Wild-W/Civ6-RandomSeeder/README.md

 <!-- USAGE -->
 ## Usage

-* _Using the app is quite simple, but I've attached some useful information below if you need the extra help_
+* _Using the app is generally quite simple, but I've attached some useful information below if you need the help_

 #### If they do not already exist, running this app will generate two files in the immediate directory: `directory.txt` and `profiles.json`
 ![](readme-images/appDir.png)